sidebase/nuxt-auth/docs/guide/authjs/custom-pages.md

 ## Sign In page

-To create your custom sign-in page you can use signIn to directly start a provider-flow once the user selected it, e.g., by clicking on a button on your custom sign-in page.
-Here is a very simple sign-in page that either directly starts a github-oauth sign-in flow or directly signs in the user via the credentials flow:
+When crafting your custom sign-in page you can use `signIn` to directly start a provider-flow.
+For example, when a user clicks a button on your custom sign-in page.
+Here is a very simple sign-in page that either directly starts a GitHub-OAuth sign-in flow or directly signs the user in via the credentials flow:

 ```vue
 <script setup lang="ts">